There are two verb tense options when writing fiction: past and present. And each has its own challenges.

 A narrator of a past tense story can often get away with saying something like "little did I know that my whole world was about to change," without sounding clairvoyant, but a narrator who is describing events as they happen in the present, can't.
 At least not without jarring the reader.

-For more ways to save money on editing, check out my article, Nine Ways to Save Money on Editing.
+For more on how to save money on editing, check out Nine Ways to Save Money on Editing.